bithyve/keeper-desktop/README.md

 # Keeper Desktop

-Keeper Desktop is a a secure, cross-platform desktop app for using hardhaware wallets with the Bitcoin Keeper mobile app.
+Keeper Desktop is a a secure, cross-platform desktop app for using harsware wallets with the Bitcoin Keeper mobile app.

 ## Getting Started